Oral Histories, History Book & Brochure

-To create the book, we conducted 75 hours of oral histories.
-“We’d like to see more emotion,” said Founder and President Mark Baiada, Company Director Ann Baiada, and other in-house readers after they reviewed the first draft.
+To create these pieces, we conducted almost 100 hours of oral histories.
+“We’d like to see more emotion,” said Founder and President Mark Baiada, Company Director Ann Baiada, and other in-house readers after they reviewed the first draft of the book.
 That all-too-rare response indicates BAYADA’s keen interest in narrative.
-In further consulting with BAYADA, we found them to be one of the most fascinating companies we’ve had the privilege of working with.
-The capstone came when Mark signed the history book for more than 2,000 employees at BAYADA’s 2015 Awards Weekend!
+In ongoing consulting with BAYADA, we’ve found them to be one of the most fascinating companies we’ve had the privilege of working with.
+One of our most memorable career moments came when Mark signed the history book for more than 2,000 employees at BAYADA’s 2015 Awards Weekend!

 Interviewers: Christine McLaughlin and Marian Calabro

 Author: Christine McLaughlin | Editor: Marian Calabro | Book Designer: Christine Reynolds

 Booklet Author: Marian Calabro

 Booklet Designer: Christine Reynolds

 Graphic Design USA Award Winner: CorporateHistory.net’s Bayada: 40 Years of Compassion, Excellence, and Reliability earned top honors in the 2015 Graphic Design USA American Health + Wellness Design Awards™ competition.
 Our book was one of only 125 winners among 1,000+ entrants recognized for “first-rate graphic communication.”